boban-dj/arch-drive/README.md

 - Filesystem journaling could be disabled during format.
 - Allows to create the system with i686 architecture from system with x86\_64 one.
-- The tool installs Syslinux booloader for booting on BIOS systems and gummiboot for booting on UEFI systems.
+- Uses Syslinux booloader for booting on BIOS systems
+- Uses gummiboot booting for booting on UEFI systems.
 - The pre-bootloader is installed for booting on systems with Secure Boot.
 - The code is separated to scripts, which could be used directly.
 - The Vagrantfile is provided for cross-platform usage.